amaurylekens/SDC_Segnet/README.md

 * train.py : fit the weight of the network and store it
 * labelizer.py : function which help to create the label from a set of image
 * prepare_label.py : functions which prepare data and label for the training
+* compute_output_img.py : function which transform the output of the network in segmented image
 * live_segmentation.py : road segmentation in live with the udacity simulator
+* test.py : test the model on new image

 ## Run